Photo: Enes royalfound / Wikimedia Commons

 Price: €100–400/night | Location: Sazan, Albanian Riviera

-The Albanian Riviera (the extraordinary stretch of coast from Vlorë to Saranda, the most undeveloped section of coastline remaining in the Mediterranean) is the most extraordinary emerging destination in Europe — the extraordinary Ionian Sea turquoise, the extraordinary archaeological sites (the extraordinary Butrint, UNESCO World Heritage), and the extraordinary prices (the most affordable Mediterranean coast in Europe).
+The Albanian Riviera — the stretch of coast from Vlorë to Saranda, among the most undeveloped sections of coastline remaining in the Mediterranean — is one of Europe’s fastest-emerging destinations: turquoise Ionian Sea water, archaeological sites including Butrint (a UNESCO World Heritage site), and the most affordable prices of any Mediterranean coast in Europe.
 The boutique hotels of Himara, Dhermi, and Ksamil represent the best available accommodation.

 Comparison Quick Reference